Ghini/ghini.desktop/doc/use_cases-jbq.rst

-Jardín Botánico de Quito
+Quito Botanical Garden
 ==================================================

-At the JBQ, Jardín Botánico de Quito, we have adopted the Ghini software in April 2015.
+At the JBQ, Quito Botanical Garden, we have adopted the Ghini software in April 2015.
 Since that time, we have accumulated experience with the program, and we are ourselves in need to document it, in order to secure the knowledge to the institution.
 We are happy to share it.